-Taking legal action against the council
+Taking legal action against the council if you’re homeless

 In some cases, you may be able to take legal action against the council over their decision.
 This is called a judicial review.
 You may be able to get accommodation from the council while the judicial review procedure is carried out.